jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

   - the best and most helpful way to begin contributing and earning reputation in the community.

-*"Reviewing is the most effective way you can contribute as a new contributor (and also will teach you much more about the code than opening PRs)"*

-&mdash; John Newbery, Bitcoin Core PR Review club IRC meeting, 5 September 2019

 Yet the process and learning curve can seem intimidating and in practice very few new contributors do it.